aditya-uw/aditya-uw.github.io/content/project/ee461_myogrind/index.md

 ---

 ### Description:
-The EE 461 Neural Engineering Tech Studio taught by Professor Kim Ingraham was a fantastic opportunity to study transdisciplinary engineering principles in designing a closed-loop neural engineering product.
+The EE 461 Neural Engineering Tech Studio taught by Professor Kim Ingraham was a fast-paced design course with the goal to ideate, build, and pitch a closed-loop neural product to a panel of industry experts and medical professionals in a end-of-course competition.
 My group of 5 members came together and ideated a system that would help users manage and reduce their teeth grinding/clenching habits.

 Bruxism is a common condition consisting of teeth grinding/clenching which can lead to pain and dental damage.
 We wished to make a system that incorporated vibro-tactile stimulation to reduce teeth-grinding occurence.
 However, through interviews we conducted, we realized that many people suffering from Bruxism would find it very beneficial to even just be notified when they are teeth-grinding.
 This key information helped us pivot into designing a prototype that focused on simply notifying its users so they can manage their habits themselves.